Knife Steel Info

 STEEL INFORMATION AND TERMINOLOGY

-There are many different types of steels used for blade making.
+There are many different types of Japanese steels used for blade making.
 Each type of steel has its unique characteristics, and the same steel in different craftsmen’s hands can yield various results, much like chefs cooking with similar ingredients.
+There are three general types of steel common in Japanese cutlery:

-- Carbon
+- Carbon Steel

-- Stainless
+- Stainless Steel

-- Clad (Carbon & Stainless)
+- Clad Steel (Carbon & Stainless)

 CARBON STEELS